 Quoted search queries

-Using this technique, you can copy some text from your content, and paste it in Google Search (enclosed with quotation marks).
+Using this technique, you can copy some text from your content, and paste it in Google Search.
 This way, you can find exactly matching content.
 Doing the same thing without the quotation marks won’t be any good because Google will only search for any combination of the words in the search string.

-If someone is blatantly copying your content, then chances are that they might have copied the title tag as it is.
-You can search Google specifically for titles by using thetitle search operator.
+If someone is blatantly copying your content, the then chances are that they might have copied the title tag as it is.
+You can search Google specifically for titles by using the title search operator.

 Here are all of these.
 I think It will help you a lot.
 If you have any problem, then please comment in the below comment box.